-One of push-pull's strengths is the way the programme has been managed as a learning process.
-Because farmer participation is built in to research and dissemination, contextual changes encountered in the field can be communicated, discussed and responded to.
-Achieving this level of reflexivity to contextual change is a vital aspect of the climate-smart qualities of push-pull, and is thanks in no small part to the flexible approaches of the many donor organizations that have funded its development and spread.
+this level of adaptability to contextual change is a vital aspect of the climate-smart qualities of push-pull, and is thanks in no small part to the flexible approaches of the many donor organisations that have funded its development and spread.
 Both the technology and its model for dissemination represent a substantial resource for the future.

 The development of climate-smart push-pull has made it possible for the technology to travel to new areas with lower rainfall, and to increase the potential number of farmers who might find it a useful and profitable addition to their livelihood strategies.
-In addition to the work that has begun to extend climate-smart push-pull in Ethiopia, Tanzania and Uganda, trials are being carried out in Nigeria and the technology has been adapted for use in South Africa.
-The profile of the technology is rising steadily far beyond its homeland of Western Kenya.
+Climate-smart push-pull is being extended in 16 countries in SSA.
+Thus, the profile of the technology is rising steadily far beyond its origins in western Kenya.

 The need for adaptive agricultural practices that can cope with increasingly variable climatic conditions and still produce food for people and livestock has never been greater; neither has the need for development pathways that respect ecological limits and restore ecosystem health.
-Experiences with pushpull offer important lessons about developing and implementing the kind of climate-smart technologies that are needed to meet these challenging goals.
+Experiences with push-pull offer important lessons about developing and implementing the kind of climate-smart technologies that are needed to meet these challenging goals.